Table of Contents

 The type of water pump you have for your well is either a jet pump or a submersible pump.
 Jet pumps can be shallow or deep well pumps with the ability to pull up the water from 25 feet or 100 feet.
 Submersible pumps are installed deep inside your well and can push the water out of the well from hundreds of feet.

-When properly taken care of, a submersible well pump can have a long life of up to 15 years, although it can be difficult to know just how old your well pump is if a previous homeowner had it installed.
-The above-ground jet pumps that are more commonly used with shallow wells have an average life span of 10 years.
+When properly cared for, a submersible well pump can have a long life of up to 15 years, although it can be difficult to know just how old your well pump is if a previous homeowner had it installed.
+Above-ground jet pumps, more commonly used with shallow wells have an average life span of 10 years.

 Be Protected With an Annual Water Well Inspection